Ways earned wage access helps employees improve financial security and make the most of their money.

 Everyone is different in the way they manage their money, so giving people the flexibility to access their pay in a way that suits them can be a major help.
 For some, regular drawdowns like a daily or weekly wage can reduce the temptation to overspend and make it easier for them to get their money to last – they can also be sure they’re only spending money they have earned.
 After all, on-demand has become a part of our life through companies like Uber and Netflix.
 It’s no surprise that employees would begin to expect it from their employer.

 When a financial shortfall occurs employees often have to rely on costly credit to make ends meet – this can be in the form of an overdraft, loan, credit card or payday loan.
 But it doesn’t end there.
 Research from EY found that when people borrow to cover a financial shortfall, 7 in 10 pay interest for an extended period of time and a similar proportion pay late fees or charges.¹

 Interest and late fees further compound the stress and cost of a financial shortfall, putting people in an even worse position.
-But having money on hand, that can be accessed at no cost and has already been earned, means people can avoid the extra costs of credit.
+But having money on hand that has already been earned means people can avoid the extra costs of credit.
 If access to earned income means people avoid late payments, it can then also have a positive impact on their credit scores.

 Interest on credit cards accrues daily.
 So, when employees are able break up the amount they repay and spread it over more frequent instalments, they have less interest to pay over time.